LeaPav/3d-geometry-project/README.md

 ### Project Structure Note

 The folder `Maths/` contains the main game project.
-It was originally named `Game`, but renaming it caused issues with Visual Studio, so the name was kept for stability.
+It was originally named `Game`, but renaming it caused issues with Visual Studio, so we kept the name for stability.

 The overall structure is:
 ```